discordia-space/CEV-Eris/CONTRIBUTING.md

 Name your proc parameters properly to prevent name conflicts.
 If in doubt, use the prefix _ to clearly indicate an input parameter.
-Do not use src.var if it can be helped
+Do not use src.var if it can be helped.
 ***Good:***
 ```
 /obj/set_name(var/newname)